Skip to main content

 Data Identification and Attribution Using DOIs

 NCEI may mint Digital Object Identifiers (DOIs) for data held in its archive in accordance with the NOAA Data Citation Procedural Directive.
 Once minted, a DOI provides a unique and persistent identifier that allows users to accurately cite and locate data obtained from NCEI.
 Data without an assigned DOI can be cited, but may not have a persistent URI or have citation metadata published in the DataCite discovery service.
-See FAQs for more information.
+See FAQs below for more information.

 Data Preservation